 Failure to satisfy eligibility criteria may result in a loss of federal aid.

-If interested, applicants should contact our Financial Aid Department for a copy of the federal brochure ‘Funding Your Education’ and/or visit www.studentaid.gov for further explanation of eligibility criteria.
+If interested, applicants should contact our Financial Aid Department for further explanation of eligibility criteria.

 Applying for Financial Aid

 Parents of dependent students may wish to access the federal PLUS loan.
-This loan is only available to biological or adoptive parents of dependent students.
-The federal PLUS loan requires an additional application which can be provided by our Financial Aid Dept. or by visiting https://studentloans.gov/ .
+This loan is only available to parents of dependent students.
+The federal PLUS loan requires an additional application which can be provided by our Financial Aid Dept. or view more information here about the PLUS loan

 Awarding federal financial aid is influenced by a mathematical formula called ‘Needs Analysis’.
 This is a measurement of the student’s ability to pay educational expenses based on the analysis of the student’s FAFSA data using a formula mandated by Congress.
 Each student’s FAFSA is unique therefore the Needs Analysis is specific to the student.
 The results of Needs Analysis is reflected in what is known as the Expected Family Contribution (EFC).